 - Providing shock absorption for the foot.
 The arches of our feet are the body's main shock absorbers.
 As we take each step, the arch of the foot helps to absorb and disperse the tremendous force that occurs when our foot strikes the ground.
 This force can equal 3 to 7 times our body weight, depending on whether we are walking or running.
 When the arch is higher than normal, shock absorption by the arch is reduced.
 When this occurs, the big toe, sesamoids, forefoot, and heel of the foot, must absorb this shock.
 The effect on the sesamoids is to forcefully jam them into the under surface of the first metatarsal head, which may cause them to eventually fracture.

-Custom-Made Orthotics are considered to be the treatment of choice, especially in the prevention and early stages of Sesamoiditis.
-Our custom-made orthotics for this condition are constructed of thin, comfortable, shock absorbent materials, which gently and effectively:
+Custom-Made Orthotics are considered to be the "Gold-Standard" of medical treatment, especially in the prevention and early stages of Sesamoiditis.
+Our custom-made orthotics for this condition are constructed of thin, comfortable, shock absorbent "space age" materials, which gently and effectively:

 · Stabilize the foot by using uniquely placed medial wedges, deep heel cups, and "posts" (stabilizers).
 When the foot is stabilized, it is brought back to a neutral or normal alignment.
 When the foot is in its normal alignment, pronation is reduced or completely corrected, and, the big toe is no longer forced to bear excessive body weight.
 This prevents abnormal wear and tear on the big toe cartilage, and helps to stop or prevent Hallux Limitus/Rigidus from occurring.